ridercz/ESP-TMEP/README.md

 * User-friendly deployment (no need to modify code, easy configuration via web browser).
 * Can send values to three URLs.
 * Reboots every 29 hours to maintain stability.
+* Measures temperature as a rolling average over 1 minute to compensate for measuring errors.

 ### Limitations